LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.

 2. The **Microsoft Edge** browser should still be open on the **Exchange Admin Center** tabs.
-We now want to open **Outlook for the Web** by opening a new tab in Edge and navigating to the following URL: **<https://outlook.office.com/mail/>**.
+We now want to open **Outlook for the Web** by opening a new tab in **Microsoft Edge** and navigating to the following URL: **<https://outlook.office.com/mail/>**.

-    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VM's instruction pane).
+    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VMs instruction pane).

 3. In **Outlook on the Web** select **New mail**.